M35 series 2½-ton 6×6 cargo truck: Operational history

-The M35 family was introduced in 1950 to replace the GMC CCKW and M135 family cargo trucks that constituted the backbone of U.S. military transport since their introduction in World War II.
+The M series truck family was introduced in 1949 to replace the GMC CCKW and M135 family cargo trucks that constituted the backbone of U.S. military transport since their introduction in World War II.
 The M35 would not completely replace the M135 family until the middle of the 1960s.
 However, the M35 would quickly become the dominant truck in its class in the U.S. military, serving with all the services in various capacities.
-For a short period the M35 was called "The Eager Beaver" by the U.S. Army due to its fording ability.
+For a short period the M34 was called "The Eager Beaver" by the U.S. Army due to its fording ability.
 But the name was never popular and forgotten in a few years.

 The M35 series was to be replaced by the Light Medium Tactical Vehicle.
 However, many United States National Guard and Reserve units continued to use them as the new family of vehicles was phased in.
 The M35 series was used by the United States in Iraq during Operation Iraqi Freedom.
 M35 series vehicles were known to be in use by National Guard units as late as the mid-2000s.

 In order to replace its 1950s vintage M135 fleet, the Canadian Army adopted licensed versions of the M35 (and M36 variant) built in Canada by Bombardier in 1982.
 As of 2020, the trucks, designated MLVW (Medium Logistics Vehicle, Wheeled) were still in service although limited spare part supplies forced the fleet managers to cannibalize from selected donors.
 Canadian vehicles feature a hard cab roof, an adjustable driver's seat, an Allison MT-643 automatic transmission, a Detroit Diesel engine displacing 500 cubic inches (8.2 L), six wheels instead of ten (using single wheels on the tandem rear axles instead of dual wheels), and an ether-start for winter operations.
 The original 11.00X20 bias ply tires on split ring wheels were later changed fleet-wide to Michelin radials on bolt-together wheels in 2002 due to safety concerns.
 Canada had been investigating a replacement under the Medium Support Vehicle System Project, and a vehicle has been selected.
 The MLVWs were initially not deployed with Canadian Forces in Afghanistan because of their lack of armor protection.
 An armor kit was subsequently developed leading to a limited deployment of the vehicles.